tylernotthomas/CMPT-419-726-Project/README.md

 ## aminCodeConverted.ipynb
 A version of Amin's multi-class classification training code designed to work with TensorFlow 2.0's in-built version of Keras.
+To run this version, download the dataset from the link below, extract the zipped file to a folder and place the notebook file in said folder at the top-level.

 ## Multi-class Classification Dataset
 Please dowload the directory from SFU Vault: